alexclark4121/alexclarkdotorg/README.md

 Nothing really crazy here.

-The JS in this project is the skills bar that moves when the pages is loaded or reloaded.
+The JS in this project is the skills bar that moves when the page is loaded or reloaded.